Skip to main content Skip to secondary navigation

 • dropping the lowest grade on some assignments

-• providing alternative ways for students to complete work
+• providing alternative modalities through which students can to complete work.

-• Acknowledge and offer support to Teaching or Course Assistants (TAs or CAs)
+• Support Teaching or Course Assistants (TAs or CAs).

-• Prioritize your own well-being and seek support when needed
+• Tend to your own well-being and seek support as needed.

 Create space